‘I am the light of the world; anyone who follows me will not be walking in the dark; he will have the light of life.’ – John 8.12

 Simon Webb on History Debunked (UK) – putting the record straight

-New Culture Forum (UK) – populist analysis of culture and politics
+New Culture Forum (UK) – conservative analysis of culture and politics

 Neil Oliver’s World (UK) – history, society and culture dissected